edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

     </Callout>

--   **Organization:** {{ PRODUCT }} allows you to collaborate with other organization members through an organization.
+-   **Organization:** {{ PRODUCT }} allows you to collaborate with other team members through an organization.
 An organization provides a hub for all property-related tasks, such as managing a property's configuration, deploying code, and reviewing analytics.

 <!-- <Callout type="tip">